Tomas-J-Gonzalez/square/SETUP_SUPABASE.md

 # Supabase Setup Guide

-This guide will help you set up Supabase for your "Be there or be square" app.
+This guide will help you set up Supabase for your "Show up or else" app.

 ## 🔧 Step 1: Create a Supabase Project